 The EEA Public Safety Award recognises excellence in fostering public awareness and education about electricity safety and safety around electricity supply assets.
-The Award is jointly sponsored by the Ministry of Business, Innovation & Employment (MBIE) and the EEA.
-The Award recognises initiatives to:

 - Raise awareness of electrical safety issues in the local community.